verrloren/profile-readme/README.md

 </h3>

 <p>
-  I'm a passionate frontend developer who's deeply passionate about creating delightful user experiences in the digital world 🌐.
+  I'm a frontend developer who's deeply passionate about creating delightful user experiences in the digital world 🌐.
   Absolutely love exploring new tech so now getting my hands on fullstack 💻
 </p>
 </div>